 According to The Mark news, Sean Gaudet, a federal lawyer in the Justice Department argued in court:

 "... that because their home jurisdictions don't recognize gay marriage, their marriage wasn't legal in the first place.
 Hence, they shouldn't be allowed to get divorced.
-The lawyer also claimed that any couples seeking a divorce in Canada would have to live in Canada for a year before their wishes can be granted."
-1
+The lawyer also claimed that any couples seeking a divorce in Canada would have to live in Canada for a year before their wish could be granted."
+2

-The validity of the marriages of the other approximately 5,000 same-sex couples are now also in doubt.
+This argument placed the validity of the marriages of the other approximately 5,000 same-sex couples in doubt.

 Prime Minister Harper appeared to be genuinely surprised by the development.
 He said on JAN-12: